European Solidarity Corps in Germany

 To participate in the ESC, you need both a supporting organisation in your home country and a host organisation in Germany.
 It’s easiest if you start by looking for a sending organisation, because generally sending organisations are happy to assist their volunteers in searching for a suitable host organisation.
 If you have found both organisations, one of the two will request the funding for your ESC project with their national agency.

-In the Database europa.eu/youth/volunteering/organisations_en you can search for both – a sending organisation and an interesting host organisation.
+In the Database europa.eu/youth/volunteering/organisations_en you can search for both – a sending organisation and a host organisation.

 Further information on the ESC and on the application process is available on the European Youth Portal.